HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/ClearStaleFavorites.md

 ## Introduction

 If you delete or move locations saved as favorites on the portal dashboard, the orphaned locations are retained.
-This article describes how to clear stale favorites from the portal dashboard.
+This document describes how to clear stale favorites from the portal dashboard.

 ## Instructions